National League (English football): History

 Two teams have won the National League three times: Barnet (1991, 2005, 2015) and Macclesfield Town (1995, 1997, 2018).
 Prior to Barnet's and Macclesfield's third title wins, five other clubs had also become champions twice: Altrincham (1980, 1981), Enfield (1983, 1986), Kidderminster Harriers (1994, 2000), Maidstone United, (1984, 1989), and Stevenage Borough (1996, 2010).
 Kidderminster also finished second in 1997 and 2013.
 Lincoln City became the seventh club to win the National League twice (1988, 2017), but subsequent to Barnet's third title.
 Only Barnet were promoted to the EFL on all three occasions; Maidstone's first title came before the era of automatic promotion, while Kidderminster Harriers, Macclesfield Town and Stevenage Borough were denied promotion because their grounds were not up to the required standard at the time of their first win.
 However, all three were promoted when they took their second title.
 Altrincham are the only team in history to retain the title, as at the time there was no automatic promotion to the EFL.

-No former National League club has yet reached the Premier League, although six such clubs did compete in the top tier of football prior to the Premier League, in the Football League First Division: Carlisle United, Leyton Orient, Oxford United, Luton Town, Grimsby Town, and Notts County.
-The first five of them have since returned to the League, Luton and Orient by winning the title, and the other three by winning the playoff finals.
-Additionally Luton Town and Oxford United and also Grimsby Town and Notts County are the only clubs to have played league matches against each other in all top five tiers of English football.
-Bradford (Park Avenue) also played in the First Division in its previous incarnation, however their current incarnation has only reached as high as the National North division.
+One former National League club has reached the Premier League, although six such clubs did compete in the top tier of football prior to the Premier League, in the Football League First Division: Carlisle United, Leyton Orient, Oxford United, Luton Town, Grimsby Town, and Notts County.
+All of them have since returned to the EFL, Luton and Orient by winning the title, and the other four by winning the playoff finals.
+Bradford (Park Avenue) also played in the First Division in its previous incarnation, however their current incarnation has only reached as high as the National League North division.

-The highest league tier a club promoted from the National League has reached is the second-tier EFL Championship, which (as of August 2021) has been reached by six clubs: Colchester United, Doncaster Rovers, Yeovil Town, Luton Town, Burton Albion and Wycombe Wanderers.
-Colchester, Doncaster and Luton were EFL members before competing in the National League, while Yeovil, Burton and Wycombe were entirely new to EFL football.
+The highest league tier a club promoted from the National League has reached is the top flight Premier League, which (as of May 2023) has been reached by one club, Luton Town.

-Oldham Athletic became the first former Premier League side to compete in the National League and by extension, any non-League competition, following a home defeat by Salford City, in 2022.
+Conversely, Oldham Athletic became the first former Premier League side to compete in the National League and by extension, any non-League competition, following a home defeat by Salford City, in 2022.